castlecraft/custom_containers/docs/kube-devcontainer.md

 In case of Production setup use HA file system like AWS EFS, Google Filestore, Managed NFS, Ceph, etc.
 If you choose such service then backups, snapshots and restores are taken care of and no need for frappe/erpnext to manage it.

-For local, evaluation or basic setup we will use in-cluster NFS server and provision Storage Class.
+For local, evaluation, development or basic setup we will use in-cluster NFS server and provision Storage Class.

 ```shell
 kubectl create namespace nfs